 By 1936, the first five Chain Home (CH) systems were operational.

-In 1939, the Soviets produced their first mass production radars, the RUS-1 and RUS-2 Redut.
+In 1939, the Soviets produced their first mass production radars, the RUS-1 and RUS-2 Redut, in collaboration with the Leningrad Electrotechnical Institute.

-In April 1940, Popular Science showed an example of a radar unit using the Watson-Watt patent in an article on air defence.
+In April 1940, Popular Science featured an example of a radar unit using the Watson-Watt patent in an article on air defence.

-By 1940, the Chain Home (CH) systems stretched across the entire UK including Northern Ireland.
+By 1940, Chain Home (CH) systems stretched across the entire UK, including Northern Ireland.

-In 1940, the United States Navy coined the term RADAR as an acronym for "radio detection and ranging".
-Since then, the term has become a common noun in English and other languages.
+In 1940, the United States Navy coined the term RADAR as an acronym for "radio detection and ranging."
+The term has since been adopted into English and other languages as a common noun.

-In June 1943, the first Russian airborne radar, Gneiss-2, entered into service on Pe-2 dive bombers.
+In June 1943, the first Russian airborne radar, Gneiss-2, entered service on Pe-2 dive bombers.

 In 1943, Page greatly improved radar with the monopulse technique.

-In 1978, the loss of a U.S. Navy aircraft was attributed to a silicate ester (Coolanol) fire.
+In 1978, the loss of a U.S. Navy aircraft was attributed to a silicate ester fire, which can form from Coolanol hydrolysis.

 The Union of Soviet Socialist Republics USSR existed from to...